Guide for Gonzaga Students Interested in Health Science Careers

 - 1 semester statistics or calculus is recommended

 It is strongly suggested that students obtain a broadly based spectrum of classes with a good mixture of the social sciences, humanities, language, literature and fine arts.
 Most schools specify 1 year of general or inorganic chemistry and 1 year of organic chemistry.
-In our curriculum the general chemistry requirement would best be fulfilled using Introduction to Bioanalytical Chemistry (CHEM 240/240L) in place of a second semester of general chemistry or inorganic chemistry.
-One year of biochemistry or molecular biology is also strongly recommended by most schools, including the University of Washington.
+In our curriculum the general chemistry requirement would best be fulfilled using Biochemistry (CHEM 245/245L) in place of a second semester of general chemistry, although students should also check with schools to see if they would need to take CHEM 205 Inorganic Chemistry.
+Biochemistry is at the very least recommended by many schools, and makes up a significant portion of the MCAT exam, for which CHEM 245/245L should cover.
+Genetics and molecular biology are also strongly recommended by many schools.
 Check with the schools you are interested in attending to determine if they have a specific math requirement.

 You cannot major in Pre-Med/Pre-Dent etc. While a student must demonstrate strong achievement and aptitude in the natural sciences, a science major is not necessary.
 The admission rates for students majoring in various fields suggest that admission committees are concerned more with the quality of the work and the attitude of the individual than with the identity of the major.
 Other studies show that non-science majors perform as well in the professional schools as do their science major counterparts, particularly during the 3rd and 4th years.
 The Committee on Health Science Careers recommends that you select a major based on alternative career plans or interests and pursue the curriculum that will be most useful towards this goal (in addition to the required courses for the professional school).
 While we recognize your alternate career may well involve a science major, we suggest that you be careful in obtaining a liberal education to develop yourself in a social and humanitarian sense.
 A selection of an alternative career will in no way be interpreted as showing a lack of commitment to your health science career.
 It demonstrates a realistic attitude as well as the fact that your interests are multifaceted.